lukfd/farmerselevator/README.md

 - [ ] In index, find best search match for map search
 - [ ] More complete shop
 - [ ] Better email system
+- [ ] Save PDF when new orders and send email

 **1.0.4**